SADDLE

 Sand with clay: There are many different types and colors used in pottery to give texture and colors to clays.

-Sand with firing: When firing large heavy objects, like tiles, they should be laid out separately with a thin laiyer of sand between the shelf and tile, this is to help their movements as they shrink during firing.
+Sand with firing: When firing large heavy objects, like tiles, they should be laid out separately with a thin layer of sand between the shelf and the tiles, this is to help their movements as they shrink during firing.

 es: TACO DE LIJA

-Sandpaper block holds the sandpaper to use straight away.
+Sandpaper block holds the sandpaper ready to use.
 It can be renewed and changed to the strength needed.
-Good to use when making a smooth surface on green ware.
+Good for making a smooth surface on green ware.
 It is sold in sheets with different textures and they measure 23×28 cm.
-To use cut it widthwise into 4 pieces e) 7× 23 cm and when put together the size should be comfortable to hold.
+To use cut it widthwise into 4 pieces 7× 23 cm, when put together the size should be comfortable to hold.

 You can buy or make a block.